-- Jesse Ventura served in Vietnam as part of the Underwater Demolition Team before turning to careers in both professional wrestling and politics.
+- Jesse Ventura served in Vietnam as part of the Underwater Demolition Team before starting careers in professional wrestling and politics.

 - Johnny Carson enlisted when WWII broke out, leaving behind his job as a movie theater usher.
 When not performing his naval duties, he entertained his fellow sailors with magic tricks.